This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 The first leg of the journey takes 3 hours minimum; the stagecoach piles on an extra 2 hours of waiting time if you miss the transfer.
 Not the most convenient, but it’s an alternative that could allow you to experience Sussex a little bit more.

 What You’ll Need to Visit Rye

-Once you’ve got your itinerary planned, it’s time to think about what to pack.
+Once you’ve got your day trip to Rye from London itinerary planned, it’s time to think about what to pack.
 There are two essentials: great walking shoes and a great travel camera.

 To Cap Off Your Rye Day Trip from London

 Rye is a stunning town, that is more serene than its history would suggest.
-Its close proximity to London makes it perfect for a day trip from London by train; its variety of entertainment make it suitable for all travellers.
+Its close proximity to London makes it perfect for day trip to Rye from London; its variety of entertainment make it suitable for all travellers.

-With such cultural and historical richness, it is no wonder that Rye tops the list of best day trips from London.
+With such cultural and historical richness, it is no wonder that visiting Rye still tops the list of best day trips from London.